siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 213 Variable-Background Emergent Hydrodynamic Form.md

 \mathbf{f}_{\mathrm{bg}}.
 $$

 This is not a new force law.
-It is the exact bookkeeping term for momentum transferred between the resolved transport variables and the unresolved background constitutive organization.
+It is the exact residual bookkeeping term once
+$\mathbf{g}$ and $\mathbf{T}$ are specified: whatever momentum is not balanced by the resolved stress transport is, by definition, momentum exchanged with the unresolved background constitutive organization.

 In a uniform region,